Megan Harding

 About Me

 Hi!
 My name is Megan, and I am a senior studying journalism and minoring in public relations at the University of Illinois Urbana-Champaign.
 I have experience in copy editing and writing for publication, and I have done social media for both small businesses and a government organization.
 I have also been a TA for an introductory journalism class.
-I am interested in investigative journalism and especially enjoy human interest stories.
+I especially enjoy creative projects and human interest stories.

 Twelve Champaign neighborhood associations drop registration in past four years, five added